rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

     !!! warning "WARNING"
         This quick deployment will expose TCP port 5001 to clients external to your host.
-Ensure your network is properly secured.
+Make sure your network is properly secured.

 === "Using Industrial Edge"

     1. **Download the Edgeshark application:**

-        Download the <a href="https://github.com/siemens/edgeshark/releases/latest" target="_blank">latest `.zip` file</a> from the project's releases section.
+        Download the <a href="https://github.com/siemens/edgeshark/releases/latest" target="_blank">latest `.zip` file</a> in the releases section of the project.

     2. **Extract the file:**

         Unzip the `edgeshark.app` file contained in the `.zip` file.

-    3. **Import into the IEM:**
+    3. **Import to IEM:**

          Import the `edgeshark.app` file into your Industrial Edge Management (IEM) system.

-    4. **Deployment on the IED:**
+    4. **Deployment on IED:**

-         In your IEM catalog, deploy the Edgeshark application to your Industrial Edge Devices (IEDs).
+         In your IEM catalog, deploy the Edgeshark application to your Industrial Edge Devices (IED).

         !!! warning "WARNING"
             The Edgeshark interface and services are exposed on port 5001 on your IED hosts without any user authorization.
 This is necessary to support remote packet capture from the user interface.